 Legacy Lines

-A geo-triggered digital storytelling format.
-Concept stage — seeking development partners and funding.
+A location-based digital heritage format.
+Concept in development — seeking commissioning partners and R&D funding.

 About the Project

-Legacy Lines is a location-based digital storytelling format that turns local walks into guided narrative experiences.
-Participants move through physical spaces and unlock stories, through QR codes, audio and video — tied to the specific locations they're standing in.
+Legacy Lines is a browser-based audio storytelling format that brings local heritage walks into the digital realm.
+Participants move through physical spaces and unlock narrated stories tied to specific GPS coordinates — accessible via smartphone, no app download required.

 The Format

-• Participants follow a route through a location
+• Participants follow a walking route through a location

-• Content is co-created with local communities and historians
+• Content co-created with community historians and cultural experts

-• Adaptable to any location with a strong heritage story to tell
+• Replicable across any location with heritage stories to preserve

 What We're Looking For

-• Legacy Lines is actively seeking development funding and heritage commissioning partners — museums, cultural venues, local authorities, and heritage organisations interested in co-developing the format.
+Legacy Lines is actively seeking R&D funding and heritage commissioning partners — museums, cultural venues, local authorities and heritage organisations interested in co-developing the format as a licensable digital heritage product.

 Previous